Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are generally good, providing specific details about the game.
-Clue 1 highlights exploration, a key aspect.
-Clue 2 alludes to the plot.
-Clue 3 mentions gameplay mechanics.
-Clue 4 focuses on resource management and combat.
-Clue 5 discusses narrative.
-Clue 6 focuses on cooking.
-Clue 7 highlights climbing.
-Clue 8 talks about the main character's journey.
-Clue 9 mentions physics-based gameplay.
-Some clues could be slightly more specific (e.g., specifying 'shrines' in Clue 3 or 'Koroks' in Clue 1), but overall, they are effective.
-No clues contain the answer directly.
+The informed clues are generally strong.
+Clue 1 is excellent, describing the open world and physics.
+Clue 2 is also strong, referencing the core plot.
+Clue 3 is good, mentioning the stamina system.
+Clues 4, 5, 6, 8, and 9 are also specific and well-written, focusing on non-linearity, crafting, combat, exploration, and combat strategies.
+Clue 7 is a little weaker; many games have NPCs, but it is still relevant.
+All clues avoid answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer